De facto Facts – Where does a relationship end and a de facto partnership begin?

 Usually, such a case will not be heard in the Family Court unless the relationship continued for at least two years, or where the person applying has made substantial contributions to the property of the parties and the failure to make an order would result in serious injustice to the applicant.

 Importantly, once you have separated (if you were in a de facto relationship), you only have two years in which to bring you application for a de facto property settlement.
 The exception to this is where the person applying for leave can show they would suffer hardship if they were prevented from proceeding out of time.

 The laws in Western Australia allow de facto (or married) couples to enter into a binding financial agreement.
 This financial agreement can act as an agreement of the share of property bought into the relationship and how it will be divided if the couple separates.
 While this can be a touchy topic to approach, it can be very important if the relationship ends in separation.
 At Lynn & Brown, our family lawyers have over 40 years of experience between them so we can advise you on the best options to proceed and negotiate on your behalf to make the process as non-confrontational as possible.

 In the past de facto partners found it very difficult to make a claim under estate law for a share of the estate of their deceased partner.
 This has now been updated to allow long term partners to receive benefits under the estate where there is no will.

 To simplify the process for loved ones, it is best to have a will in place confirming who will benefit from your estate upon you passing away.
-Here at Lynn & Brown we offer comprehensive estate planning including the preparation of your Will and the management of your probate upon you passing away.
+Here at Lynn & Brown Lawyers, our Perth-local team offers comprehensive estate planning including the preparation of your Will and the management of your probate upon you passing away.

 If you or someone you know is concerned about any of these issues please don’t hesitate to give us a call.